 As I mentioned earlier, Wesco has an unshakable reputation for high quality, hard-wearing boots that are made practically, not to be showroom trophies sitting on a mantle.
 My pair of engineers certainly does nothing to alter this reputation in any way.
 My Boss boots are very well made indeed.
 Not only do they have a very solid feel to them, I looked over both boots several times and could not find any wonky stitches or issues whatsoever.
 There are only two small issues that I found and they are extremely minor.
 Firstly, there was a slightly loose thread on one of the stitch down stitches which is probably more a result of just how beefy the thread is than anything else.
 I have attached a picture that shows that the actual stitch is fine.
 All I need to do is cut off the loose part of the thread and everything will be fine.
 Secondly, my unlined boots have some green color splashed around the inside of the shaft, but I would not personally call that a problem on Wesco’s part because that is a result of the tanning process done by Horween.

 The slightly loose stitch.
 As you can see, the stitch itself is actually done perfectly.

-So really, the construction is pretty much perfect and definitely superior to that of my Red Wings that I will review next.
+So really, the construction is solid and definitely superior to that of my Red Wings that I will review next.
 The actual stitch work had no mistakes.
 With that said, the boots are not as beautifully crafted as my Role Club, Clinch by Brass Tokyo, or any of the White Kloud boots I have seen.
 The stitches are not as tight or as ornately done as on those boots and the overall fit and finish is not quite as polished and pristine.
 In some cases, the triple stitch lines are not consistent in their stitch size, which does not look great.
 What makes up for this is just how solid everything looks and feels.
 The stitch down thread is massively thick, the midsole is chunky, and the boots are easily the heaviest that I own.